 It was a long, grueling fight for me to reach the decision that I did — but in the end I did feel relief that I made the right decision.
 The people closest to me disagreed with my decision and even connected it to other decisions they disagreed with.

 They didn’t do this because they didn’t love me - it was just the opposite.
 They did it because they saw the pain I was in because of what I gave up.
 They didn’t know how hard it was for me to come to the conclusion I did.
 They didn’t know how many factors I took into account.
 All they knew is that I made a decision, lost something, and I’m deeply upset as of that.
 Who wouldn’t think the answer is to simply reverse the decision?

 There are three things that you must always keep in mind when people you love are trying to help you get through this:

-- Do not let them jeopardize the confidence you have in the decision that you made.
+- Do not let them jeopardize the confidence.
 It is your decision and you did the best that you could to make it.

 - They are not attacking you.
 They love you and feel helpless in knowing that you are suffering.

-- Some won’t fully understand your decision or all of the nuances that went into what you decided.
+- Some won’t fully understand your decision.
 Think of how long it took to reach the decision yourself and how many deep, soul-searching questions you had to ask to determine what was right?
 They would never be able to get inside your head like that.

 Very Few Decisions Are Forever